saltyorg/docs/docs/reference/server.md

 Practically, you should have more like 500GB of space available _at a minimum_.

 Cloudplow's default folder size threshold, to upload media to the cloud, is set at 200GB.
-To lower that, you'll need to go [here](../apps/cloudplow.md){target=_blank}
+If you want to lower that, you can find details [here](../apps/cloudplow.md){target=_blank}

 If you are planning to use Usenet, SSD should be considered required, and NVME highly recommended.
 Usenet is extremely disk I/O intensive.